meshery/meshery/docs/pages/guides/configuration-management.md

 ---
 layout: default
 title: Configuring your Cloud Native Infrastructure and Applications with Meshery
-description: Learn how to use Meshery Designs effectively
+abstract: Learn how to use Meshery Designs effectively
 permalink: guides/configuration-management
 type: guides
 language: en